Lucy A. Delaney: Early life

 Polly married an unnamed enslaved man of the Berry's and they had two daughters, Nancy and Lucy.
 They lived in Franklin County, Missouri.
 The major told Polly and her husband that they and his other slaves would be freed upon his death and the death of his wife.
 But, Berry's will did not stipulate that any slaves should be freed.
 After the major died in a duel, the widow Fannie Berry married Robert Wash of St. Louis, a lawyer later appointed as a justice of the Supreme Court of Missouri.
 Polly and her family remained enslaved and she became known as Polly Wash.
-Fannie died on February 6, 1829, after which Delaney's family's fortunes changed.
-Judge Wash sold her father to a plantation down the Mississippi River into the Deep South.
+Fannie died on February 6, 1829, after which Judge Wash sold Delaney's father to a plantation in the Deep South.

-Being sold and separated from her mother was Delaney's major fear.
-Like other enslaved mothers in Missouri, Polly encouraged her daughters to plan for the time that they could escape their slaveholders.
+Delaney was reportedly very afraid of being sold and separated from her mother.
+Like many other enslaved mothers in Missouri, Polly encouraged her daughters to plan for the time that they could escape their slaveholders.
 Sinha states, "A shared belief in courageous female resistance helped mothers and daughters support heavy loads of responsibility, pain, sorrow, and loneliness."

 Delaney, her mother and sister went to Taylor and Fannie Berry's daughter, Mary, who married Henry Sidney Coxe on March 21, 1837.
-Nancy was taken with them on the honeymoon trip, with a stop in Niagara Falls, New York.
-Nancy had been previously instructed by Polly to escape into Canada (where slavery was abolished and the Fugitive Slave Act of 1793 was invalid).
-In Niagara Falls, Nancy received guidance from a servant at the hotel they had been staying at and she made it safely across the border into Canada.
+Nancy was taken with them on their honeymoon trip, with a stop in Niagara Falls, New York.
+Nancy had been previously instructed by Polly to escape into Canada (where slavery had been abolished and the Fugitive Slave Act of 1793 was invalid).
+In Niagara Falls, Nancy received assistance from a servant at the hotel where they had been staying, and she made it safely across the border into Canada.